-This guide covers the version of the SuperCluster Virtual Assistant that is included with SuperCluster software version 2.5.
+This guide is updated to cover the version of the SuperCluster Virtual Assistant that is included with SuperCluster software version 3.0.
+However, this guide also provides information on previous versions.
+When a particular topic is version specific, it is noted.
 To learn how to check your installed version, see Check the SuperCluster Virtual Assistant Version.

 From an administrator account, you can create additional user accounts that have full or limited privileges, and unlimited or limited resources.
 The users can then create their own domains.

 Administrators and users can create resource and network recipes that are used to automatically assign a certain amount of resources to domains.

 The assistant enables administrators and users to create I/O Domains that run Oracle Solaris plus applications (Application Domains), or Oracle Database (Database Domains or Database Zone Domains).
 For further details about domains, see SuperCluster Domain Overview.